Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Reverse Audio` : Reverse the audio values

-`Minimal Audio` : Set the minimum audio value for all ray
+`Minimal Audio Value` : Set the minimum audio value for all ray

 `Line Width` : In rounded mode that change the width of all ray

 `Intensity` : Change spectre intensity

+`Add Audio Value` : Add the minimum audio value for all ray

 `Angle of the Line` : Change the intensity of angle in rounded mode (Can bug)